-I was going to do my usual beat by beat breakdown of the episode, but, honestly, this episode is so boring I didn’t even bother.
+Breakdown: I was going to do my usual beat-by-beat breakdown of the episode, but, honestly, this episode is so boring I didn’t even bother.

 Second, this whole plot is incredibly forced.
 I get that half of these things are supposed to be jokes, but the person who first had the chalice really felt like meeting the person buying it in a trophy factory?
 The chalice just happens to be perfectly trophy shaped?
 It just happens to wind up in Jake’s school and just happens to be the first prize in the talent show that Spud just so happens to want nothing more than to win?
 And Spud is really the descendant of the only person in the world who knew the incantation to reseal the Djinn?
 Even Spud giving him the trophy is forced because he wanted that trophy badly and Jake never explained why he needed to enter.

 Third, this episode is even a waste of opportunity for the typical talent show plot jokes.
 When most shows like this have plots based on talent shows, they usually at least have the redeeming factor of showing funny segments with the other contestants and their funny talents.
 Here, they try to do that, but ultimately fail.
 We have a kid who does pig calls, a girl who folds origami swans really fast (which is more cool than funny) and a kid who plays the triangle.